e621ng/e621ng/README.md

 <sub><sup>1</sup> If the install did not finish by the time an activity is complete please select another activity to avoid crippling boredom.</sub>

+#### Development Database

+The postgres server accepts outside connections which you can use to connect with a local client.
+Use `192.168.64.78:5432` to connect to a database named `danbooru2` with the user `danbooru`.
+Leave the password blank, anything will work.

 #### VirtualBox Troubleshooting

 In case the VM doesn't start with the error `VT-x not available` and the error description `WHvCapabilityCodeHypervisorPresent is FALSE!` the the following solution should resolve the issue: